AmjadKhader/Game-of-three.Game/README.md

-# Game of Three - Player 1
+# Game of Three - Game Core

 This project implements a two-player game using Spring Boot applications communicating with Kafka.